Thomas H. Colledge,

 Engineering and Social Entrepreneurship to permit

-dissemination of the scholarly work of students and faculty
+dissemination of the scholarly work of faculty and students

 from around the world.